 Gregory W. Yasinitsky

-As a saxophonist, Yasinitsky has appeared with numerous distinguished artists including Sean Jones, Alex Acuna, Conrad Herwig, Randy Brecker, Marcus Printup, Ed Calle, Kirk Whalum, Lou Rawls, Sarah Vaughan, Ella Fitzgerald, Ray Charles, Louie Bellson, Stan Getz, Lionel Hampton, Manhattan Transfer, Mel Torme and Clark Terry.
+As a saxophonist, Yasinitsky has appeared with numerous acclaimed artists including Sean Jones, Alex Acuna, Conrad Herwig, Randy Brecker, Marcus Printup, Ed Calle, Tom Harrell, Kirk Whalum, Lou Rawls, Sarah Vaughan, Ella Fitzgerald, Ray Charles, Louie Bellson, Stan Getz, Lionel Hampton, Manhattan Transfer, Mel Torme and Clark Terry.
 Additionally, Yasinitsky is Principal Saxophonist with the Spokane Symphony and has performed as a member of the San Francisco Symphony, San Francisco Opera Orchestra and Oakland Symphony.

 Yasinitsky’s compositions, arrangements and playing may be heard on 50 recordings released by Origin Records, Vienna Modern Masters, Arizona University Recordings, Open Loop Records, the Musical Heritage Society, Soul Note, Palo Alto Records, Revelation Records, Washington State University Recordings and his own label, YAZZ Recordings.
 Also, Yasinitsky is the author of the book Improvisation 101: Major, Minor and Blues and contributed a chapter to the Amazon best selling book Rehearsing the Jazz Band.